 5. There are no easy answers.
 Indeed these trends are so disturbing that it prompted the National Commission on Mathematics and Science Teaching for the 21st Century – a group of respected governors, business leaders, educators and 3 members of Congress chaired by former Senator John Glenn – to recommend both significant funding increases and clear action steps to address the need.
 Activities authorized under the Math Science Partnerships in NCLB included many of the best recommendations of that report.

 6. The pressure is on.
 As you know, the NCLB Act requires that students be tested annually in math beginning with the 2005-2006 school year, and periodically in science by 2007-2008.
 We cannot afford to delay the critical work of addressing needed improvements in this area.
 In addition, the bill requires that all teachers be highly qualified by the end of the 2006-2007 school year.
 The number of teachers teaching out of field, particularly in math and science, is a huge challenge across the country.
 Nationally 28 percent of high school math and 17 percent of high school science teachers are teaching out of field.
 That problem is particularly acute in high poverty schools where students have less than a 50 percent chance of getting a science or math teacher who holds a license or degree in the field being taught.
 A recent survey of 40 large urban school showed that 90 percent of them had an immediate need for certified math or science teachers.
 Teacher quality matters.
+It is the one of the most important determinants of student success.
+If you would like to have the best mentor on fan page marketing, visit the official website at fanpagedomination.net.
 The funds we are asking for under this Math and Science Partnerships program would help districts address these concerns.